 President George W. Bush originally authorized funds for the September 11th Victim Compensation Fund in December 2001, just three months after the terrorist attack.
 Funding for the program ran out in 2004 and remained dormant until 2010.
 By that time, it was clear that thousands of additional people suffered illness due to their presence in the exposure zone.
 The exposure zone covers the World Trade Center site and surrounds, anywhere in lower Manhattan south of Canal Street, the Pentagon, and the plane crash site in Shanksville, Pennsylvania.
 There are additional limited exceptions and our attorneys can discuss this with you.

 President Barack Obama reauthorized the VCF in 2010 and again in 2015.
 In July 2019, President Donald Trump reauthorized it permanently.
-The VCF will now run until 2090, which is plenty long enough for anyone who developed cancer after 2001 to make a claim.
+The VCF will now run until 2090, which extended the time for anyone who developed cancer after 2001 to make a claim.
 Our firm has been instrumental and advocated aggressively for these extensions.

 You may hear people refer to the fund as any of the following: